 What is Lifestyle Creep?

-Lifestyle creep, also known as lifestyle inflation, occurs when someone increases their standards of living in parallel with their increasing income.
+Lifestyle creep, also known as lifestyle inflation, occurs when someone increases their standard of living in parallel with their increasing income.
 Generally, lifestyle creep is a gradual progression of increased discretionary spending that one experiences after receiving a raise, promotion, a second job, or any other source of extra income.

 Therefore, the first step to behavior change is awareness.
 Below we’ll point out some signs of lifestyle creep and help you reflect on some lifestyle choices.
 As my economics professor once said, life is full of trade-offs.